Logiqx/gps-wizard/docs/ideas/decimation/README.md

 ### Conclusions

 The production of 1 Hz data through downsampling alone can be problematic, certainly for subsequent speed analysis and measures such as "max 2 seconds".
-It is highly advisable that conversions from 5 Hz / 10 Hz data to 1 Hz data implement some kind of filter, prior to the downsampling.
-This can is applicable to GPS devices such as the Motion, ESP and LISA when they produce GPX exports containing 1 Hz data.
+It is highly advisable that conversions to 1 Hz implement some kind of filter, prior to the downsampling.
+This is applicable to popular GPS devices such as the Motion, ESP and LISA when they produce GPX exports containing 1 Hz data.

-The most obvious filter is a simple 1 second moving average.
-The efficacy of such a filter was demonstrated earlier and subsequent speed results calculated from the 1 Hz data will never exceed the original 5 Hz / 10 Hz data.
+The easiest option is a simple 1 second moving average.
+The efficacy of such a filter was demonstrated earlier and speed results calculated from the 1 Hz data will never exceed the original 5 Hz / 10 Hz data.
 A trailing moving average should be implemented (not centred moving average), since the speeds from the trailing average will be best-aligned with position-derived speeds in the 1 Hz data.

 ### Next Steps

 Discuss this topic with key stakeholders and the various developers; software and hardware.
-Sadly there is no active development on the Motion, so it is highly unlikely that it will be modified in the near future, but the ESP and LISA can benefit from these ideas.
+Sadly there is no active development on the Motion, so it is highly unlikely that it will be modified in the near future, but both the ESP and LISA would benefit from these ideas.

-There are people who have recently built an ESP for themselves and intending to post their results to the Waterspeed app.
-In this context, it would be best if the GPX files of the ESP (and LISA) were to calculate 1 second moving averages, prior to the downsampling.
+There are people who have recently built an ESP GPS and intending to upload the GPX files to the Waterspeed app.
+In this context, it would be best if the 1 Hz GPX files of the ESP (and LISA) were to implement 1 second moving averages, prior to the downsampling.